Guinea-Bissau Television

 Guinea-Bissau Television (Televisão da Guiné-Bissau, or TGB) is the state television of the African country of Guinea-Bissau.
 The headquarters are in the capital city of Bissau.
 The station's main transmitter is located in Nhacra and covers the Bissau metropolitan area.
 The system also includes two relay towers, one in the east of the country, in Gabu, and another in the south, in Catió.

 History

 The installation of the very first television network in Guinea-Bissau began in the 1980s following a public tender won by a Portuguese company.
 The first broadcasting service went on air in several experimental stages in October 1987, when the initial contract to create a state television was signed.
+Out of the three tenders (the other two were French and Cuban), the Portuguese one was selected.

+The Portuguese plan was seen as the most complete.
+It envisioned national coverage, in a two-phase period, with the first phase given to technical training (including the installation of solar-powered television sets in areas without electricity) and the second phase oversaw the creation of a community network and infrastructure for 300 television sets, which ultimately was never achieved.

 The television was officially launched in November 1989, under the name Televisão Experimental da Guiné-Bissau (TEGB), through the partnership agreement with Portuguese Radiotelevision (since renamed Rádio e Televisão de Portugal, or RTP).
 At the time, the country was ruled by João Bernardo Vieira who had seized power in a military coup in 1980, and the day chosen for the official launch coincided with the 9th anniversary of the coup, on 14 November 1989.
 Until then, Guinea-Bissau only had a radio broadcasting service.

+The daily schedule lasted for four-and-a-half hours and programming content was divided between 50% local and 50% foreign.
+Due to limitations in the programming offer, telenovelas from Brazil and Portugal became the primary items of the schedule.
+At the beginning of the service, the news was limited to a nightly bulletin at 9pm, which had local news sourced from the Guinean-Bissau information services and international reports obtained from RTP news bulletins.
+The Portuguese adaptation of Sesame Street was also broadcast.
+Later on, more programs were being added, such as programs about road safety, content from the Transtel catalog and a newsmagazine made primarily from visits of the president at home or abroad.

+The building was formally inaugurated in the second half of 1990.
+The channel's first broadcast was an interview between Cavaco Silva and Nino Vieira.
+The channel was also given the right to broadcast the 1990 FIFA World Cup.